josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 We need this `div` to re-render every time the URL changes—and _that's_ where `key` blocks come in…

-### A `key` block
+### A `#key` block

 <CalloutPlusQuote>

-A `key` block is markup that reacts to state.
+A `#key` block is markup that reacts to state.
 Whenever that state changes, the block will re-render.

 </CalloutPlusQuote>

-You could think of this as injected reactivity; we want to _watch_ an expression (just a variable, in this case), and when that changes, re-render the markup in the block.

-In more casual terms: a `key` block lets you say, "hey, Svelte: here's a thing.
-Keep an eye on it, and whenever it changes, re-render this chunk of code."
+You could think of this as injected reactivity.
+In more casual terms, though: a `#key` block lets you say, "hey, Svelte: keep an eye on that thing there, and whenever it changes, re-render this chunk of code."

 ("Sure thing!"
 Svelte replies, in Rich Harris's charming British accent.
 But I digress.)